System Design Space

 • Low latency and high IOPS relative to HDD.

-• Finite write endurance, so lifecycle policy and monitoring matter.
+• Write endurance is finite, so lifecycle policy and monitoring still matter.

 Common mistakes

-Without tiering, cost grows quickly while cold data still occupies the expensive fast tier.
+Without storage tiers, cost grows quickly while cold data still occupies the expensive fast layer.

 Ignoring the working set